 Below are related resources to the Measuring what Matters framework:

-Case study from The Royal Society for the Prevention of Accidents (ROSPA) on how they used the framework to help evaluate the impact of their water safety workshops with partners.
+This case study from The Royal Society for the Prevention of Accidents (ROSPA) is about how they used the framework to help evaluate the impact of their water safety workshops with partners.

 Are you measuring what matters? – guest blog by ESS Evaluation Support Manager Nicola Swan published on the Safer Communities Safety Network website about how the framework was developed